5 MCP Servers We Use to Run Client Outbound on Claude Code

 }

-What it connects to: Our Discord workspace (and Slack for clients who prefer it).
-What we use it for: Notifying the team when workflows complete, alerting when something breaks or hits an edge case, posting session summaries after work sessions, and dropping daily lead pipeline status updates.
-Why it matters: One of the failure modes of agentic systems is that they run quietly in the background and you have no idea whether they succeeded, failed, or did something unexpected.
-Discord MCP gives Claude a voice -- it can surface what it did, flag what it needs help with, and keep the team in the loop without requiring anyone to dig through logs.A sanitized example workflow:
+What it connects to: our Discord workspace (and Slack for clients who prefer it).
+What we use it for: notifying the team when workflows finish, alerting when something breaks or hits an edge case, posting session summaries after work sessions, and dropping daily pipeline status updates.
+Why it matters.
+A common failure mode of agentic systems is they run quietly in the background and you have no idea whether they succeeded, failed, or did something weird.
+Discord MCP gives Claude a voice.
+It can surface what it did, flag what it needs help with, and keep the team in the loop without anyone digging through logs.A sanitized example workflow:

 After a lead import and enrichment run: